EVENTLOGNot in LE

 /IStore the message as an informational entry in the event log.
 This is the default if no switch is used.

 /SSpecify the event log entry source.
-(If the source contains white space, it must be double-quoted).
+If you use the /S option, it must be the first option on the EVENTLOG command line.
+If the source contains white space, it must be double-quoted.
 For example:

 eventlog /sCompiling /I Your message here.